Health in Indonesia: Quality and lifestyle

+Climate change

 Water quality

 Unsafe drinking water is a major cause of diarrhoea, which is a major killer of young children in Indonesia.
 According to UNICEF diarrhoea caused by untreated drinking water contributed to the death of 31% of children between the age of 1 month to a year, and 25% of children between a year to 4 years old.

 Air quality

 1997 Southeast Asian haze, 2006 Southeast Asian haze, 2013 Southeast Asian haze and 2015 Southeast Asian haze - In all countries affected by the smoke haze, an increase of acute health outcomes was observed.
 Health effects including emergency room visits due to respiratory symptoms such as asthma, upper respiratory infection, decreased lung function as well as eye and skin irritation, were caused mainly by this particulate matter.

 Unhealthy diet

 At least 1 in 3 children under five are either undernourished or overweight in Indonesia.
 According to UNICEF, 7 million children under-five are stunted, 2 million are wasted and 2 million are overweight or obese.
 Also, 1 in 4 adolescents are anaemic, most likely due to deficiency in vitamins and nutrients such as iron, folic acid and vitamin A.